-At the beginning of 2019 the Board had five standing Committees with written mandates defining their responsibilities and a requirement to report regularly to the Board.
-However, in April 2019 the Board made the decision to dissolve the Public Policy Committee leaving four standing Committees.
-In addition, from time to time, the Board may establish an ad hoc committee for discussing matters of a special nature and in March 2019 a Special Committee was established for a limited time in order to address matters associated with the competing proxy at the 2019 Annual General Meeting.
-This Special Committee met three times.
+The Board has established four standing Committees with written mandates defining their responsibilities and a requirement to report regularly to the Board.
+In addition, from time to time, the Board may establish an ad hoc committee for discussing matters of a special nature.

-All current Committee members have been determined to be independent in accordance with NASDAQ rules and Canadian securities regulations and no Committee member was during 2019, or is currently, an officer or employee of the Company or any of its subsidiaries.
+All current Committee members have been determined to be independent in accordance with NASDAQ rules and Canadian securities regulations and no Committee member was during 2020, or is currently, an officer or employee of the Company or any of its subsidiaries.
 The following table lists each of our standing Committees, its members and a summary of its key responsibilities.

-Standing Committee Current Members Meetings in 2019 (#) Overall Attendance (1) (%) Summary of Key Responsibilities Audit, Finance and Risk Committee (2) Benita Warmbold (Chair) (3) Paul Dobson Maureen Howe Janice Rennie 9 100 assisting the Board in fulfilling its oversight responsibility relating to: the integrity of the Company's financial statements the financial reporting process systems of internal accounting and financial controls professional qualifications and independence of the external auditors performance of the external auditors risk management processes financing plans and pension plans compliance by the Company with ethics policies and legal and regulatory requirements the internal audit process Corporate Governance Committee Phillip Cook (Chair) Bruce Aitken Maureen Howe Kevin Rodgers Benita Warmbold 6 100 establishing the appropriate composition and governance of the Board, including compensation of all non-management directors recommending nominees for election or appointment as directors annually assessing and enhancing the performance of the Board, Board Committees and Board members shaping the corporate governance of the Company and developing corporate governance principles for the Company monitoring compliance by the Company with ethics policies and legal and regulatory requirements providing oversight of the director education program Human Resources Committee Janice Rennie (Chair) James Bertram Phillip Cook Robert Kostelnik Kevin Rodgers Margaret Walker 5 100 approving the goals and objectives of the CEO and evaluating his performance reviewing and recommending to the Board for approval the remuneration of the Company's executive officers approving the remuneration of all other employees on an aggregate basis reviewing the Company's compensation policies and practices from a risk perspective approving the executive compensation discussion and analysis reporting to the Board on the Company's organizational structure, officer succession plans, total compensation practices, human resource policies and executive development programs recommending grants and administrative matters in connection with the long-term incentive plan Responsible Care Committee Robert Kostelnik (Chair) Bruce Aitken James Bertram Paul Dobson Margaret Walker 3 100 reviewing matters relating to the environment and occupational health and safety issues that impact significantly on the Company overseeing the Company's Responsible Care Policy and reviewing the policies and standards that are in place to ensure that the Company is carrying out all of its operations in accordance with the principles of Responsible Care
+Standing Committee Current Members Meetings in 2020 (#) Overall Attendance (1) (%) Summary of Key Responsibilities Audit, Finance and Risk Committee (2) Benita Warmbold (Chair) (3) Jim Bertram Paul Dobson Maureen Howe Janice Rennie 10 100 assisting the Board in fulfilling its oversight responsibility relating to: the integrity of the Company's financial statements the financial reporting process systems of internal accounting and financial controls professional qualifications and independence of the external auditors performance of the external auditors risk management processes financing plans and pension plans compliance by the Company with ethics policies and legal and regulatory requirements the internal audit process cyber security and IT risk Corporate Governance Committee Phillip Cook (Chair) Maureen Howe Leslie O'Donoghue Kevin Rodgers Benita Warmbold 3 100 establishing the appropriate composition and governance of the Board, including compensation of all non-management directors recommending nominees for election or appointment as directors annually assessing and enhancing the performance of the Board, Board Committees and Board members shaping the corporate governance of the Company and developing corporate governance principles for the Company monitoring compliance by the Company with ethics policies and legal and regulatory requirements providing oversight of the director education program monitors the outside boards which directors serve on to determine if there are circumstances which would impact a director's judgment or commitment as a Board member Human Resources Committee Janice Rennie (Chair) James Bertram Phillip Cook Robert Kostelnik Kevin Rodgers Margaret Walker 6 100 approving the goals and objectives of the CEO and evaluating his performance reviewing and recommending to the Board for approval the remuneration of the Company's executive officers approving the remuneration of all other employees on an aggregate basis reviewing the Company's compensation policies and practices from a risk perspective approving the executive compensation discussion and analysis reporting to the Board on the Company's organizational structure, officer succession plans, total compensation practices, human resource policies and executive development plans recommending grants and administrative matters in connection with the long-term incentive plan Responsible Care Committee Robert Kostelnik (Chair) Paul Dobson Leslie O'Donoghue Margaret Walker 3 100 overseeing the Company's significant policies and management systems relating to the Responsible Care Ethics & Principles for Sustainability monitoring and reviewing matters relating to health, safety (personal and process), environment, physical security and product stewardship annually reviewing the Company's Crisis Management Plan overseeing the Company's social responsibility program and strategy. monitoring Responsible Care trends and legislative initiatives developing in the jurisdictions in which the Company has operations